When a potential offset well obligation is identified by PrairieSky on its lands, the following process will apply:

 Certain PrairieSky’s leases and agreements do not include an option to pay a compensatory royalty.
 Under some circumstances, however, PrairieSky may offer an option to pay a compensatory royalty to satisfy an offset.
 The offer of a compensatory royalty option, where it is otherwise not provided for, will only be open for acceptance if all obligated parties respond to the Offset Notice within the requested timelines.

-Where the offset provision of the lease or governing agreement does not provide for surrender of non-producing formations or payment of a compensatory royalty, PrairieSky may alternatively, at is sole discretion, offer an obligated party one of the following forms of agreement to satisfy an offset obligation:
+Where the offset provision of the lease or governing agreement does not provide for surrender of non-producing formations or payment of a compensatory royalty, PrairieSky may alternatively, at is sole discretion, offer an obligated party one of the following forms of agreement for execution to satisfy an offset obligation:

-If PrairieSky offers one of these alternatives, PrairieSky will prepare and forward the applicable document, in a substantially similar form, for the obligated party's execution.
 The sample agreements are included here for information only, are subject to change without notice and do not create any binding obligations on PrairieSky to enter into any such form of agreement with an obligated party.